19hours/sg-statutes/Acts/Accountants Act.md

 (4) The Oversight Committee may at any time remove from office any member of the Complaints and Disciplinary Panel or fill any vacancy in its membership.

-### Complaints against public accountants, accounting corporations and accounting firms
+### Complaints against public accountants, accounting corporationsand accounting firms

 40\.—(1) Any complaint concerning —

 (a) any improper or dishonourable conduct on the part of a public accountant in the discharge of his professional duty; or

-(b) any improper act or conduct on the part of a public accountant, an accounting corporation or an accounting firm,
+(b) any improper act or conduct on the part of a public accountant, an accounting corporationor an accounting firm,

 shall be made to the Oversight Committee in writing and shall be supported by such statutory declaration as the Oversight Committee may require, except that no statutory declaration shall be required if the complaint or information is made or given by any public officer or officer of the Authority.